Pictures show fans enjoying England's winning start to Euro 2020 at popular Milton Keynes bar

 Updated

-The MK Citizen sent photographer Jane Russell to capture the atmosphere of fans watching England's first Euro 2020 match yesterday (Sunday).
+The MK Citizen sent photographer Jane Russell to capture the atmosphere of fans watching England's first Euro 2020 match on Sunday.

 Jane went to MK11 Live Music Venue and Sports Bar on Kiln Farm where people were able to watch on the big screens.